takahe-linux/pkgs/docs/roadmap.md

 - MANPATH is not set correctly for busybox?
 - toolchain/gcc runs strip on some files of the wrong arch
 - ncurses built for i586 does not properly install the terminfo database
+- gdb is currently broken (builds a dynamic binary)
+- snownews is also broken (segfaults)
+- openssl 1.1.0 breaks lynx, wpa\_supplicant, snownews builds

 I should also run namcap on the remaining packages, and fix any warnings...